webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## Why should I learn WebRTC?

 These are the things that WebRTC will give you.
 This list is not exhaustive but is some of the things you may appreciate during your journey.
-Don't worry if you don't know some of these terms yet, this book will teach you them along the way.
+Don't worry if you don't know some of these terms yet, this book will teach them to you along the way.

 * Open Standard
 * Multiple Implementations